 M.S. in Biochemistry & Molecular Biology

-The BMB curriculum within the EBS division provides students the opportunity to explore the structure and function of macromolecules and their integration into biological processes.
+The Biochemistry &Molecular Biology curriculum provides students the opportunity to explore the structure and function of macromolecules and their integration into biological and environmental processes.
 Leading-edge metallobiochemistry, structural biology, spectroscopy, proteomics, microbial genetics and genomics are applied to uncover the molecular details of enzyme mechanisms, signal transduction, and control of gene expression.
-Collaborations with ESE and EBS allow BMB students to engage in multidisciplinary research involving the application of molecular biology and genetics to ecological studies.
+Collaborations with Environmental Science &Engineering allow BMB students to engage in multidisciplinary research involving the application of molecular biology and genetics to ecological studies.

 M.S. students may be full time or part time.
-To matriculate, students should follow the instructions on the Admissions page for the Department of Science and Engineering.
-Applications are considered year-round, but prospective M.S. students are encouraged to apply by July 31 for admission to start in the following Fall quarter.
+To matriculate, students should follow the instructions on the Admissions web page.
+Applications are considered year-round, but prospective M.S. students are encouraged to apply by May 15 for admission to start in the following Fall quarter.
 (International students should apply earlier to allow time processing visas.)
-Requirements for admission to this program include all the general requirements are described on the Admissions web page.
+Requirements for admission to this program include all the general requirements described on the Admissions web page.